catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw7_NAs/hw7.md

 #### There are no strange/outlandish values that could clearly have been used as placeholders for NA's in this dataset.
 It seems that NA's are represented by NA in the `amphibio` data set.

-How Many NA's are Represented in Amphibio:
+How Many NA's are Represented in `amphibio`:

 ```r